The Far Ultraviolet Background: Background

-The paper is organized as follows.
-In \S\ref{sec:DiffuseFUVEmission} we review the measurements of diffuse high-latitude FUV emission.
-This is followed by a summary of the essential physics of hydrogen two-photon decay (\S\ref{sec:TwoPhotonDecay}).
-We investigate possible two-photon emission from the Galactic WIM and low-velocity shocks and line emission from the HIM (\S\ref{sec:TheGalaxy}).
-We then investigate two-photon contribution from the Solar System (\S\ref{sec:TheSolarSystem}), specifically the Interplanetary Medium\footnote{The term IPM has two different connotations in astronomy.
+The purpose of this paper is to investigate all plausible conventional origin(s) for this offset component.
+In \S\ref{sec:DiffuseFUVEmission} we review the measurements of diffuse high-latitude FUV emission, followed by a summary of the physics of hydrogen two-photon decay (\S\ref{sec:TwoPhotonDecay}).
+We investigate contribution to the FUV band from line emission from the Galactic HIM, two-photon emission from the Galactic WIM and low-velocity shocks (\S\ref{sec:TheGalaxy}) and from fluorescence of atomic hydrogen by Ly$\beta$ (\S\ref{sec:Fluorescence_Solar}) in the Solar System: the Interplanetary Medium\footnote{The term IPM has two different connotations in astronomy.
 In radio astronomy, IPM refers to the solar wind that pervades the solar system out to the heliopause.
 In planetary studies, the IPM stands for the very local interstellar cloud into which the Solar system is moving.} (\S\ref{sec:IPM}), the Earth's atmosphere (``thermosphere"; \S\ref{sec:Thermosphere}) and the exosphere (\S\ref{sec:Exosphere}).
-In \S\ref{sec:SummingUp} we tally the contributions to the diffuse FUV background and conclude that about two thirds of the diffuse FUV background can be accounted for by contributions discussed in \S\ref{sec:TheGalaxy}-\ref{sec:Exosphere}.
-We conclude in \S\ref{sec:ConcludingThoughts} by discussing experimental verification of some of the proposed channels of two-photon production and strategies to take advantage of the dark FUV sky.
+In \S\ref{sec:SummingUp} we tally the contributions to the diffuse FUV background and conclude that about two thirds (and, within uncertainties, possibly all) of the offset component can be accounted for by these contributions.
+We conclude in \S\ref{sec:ConcludingThoughts}.